The Best Cenotes in Riviera Maya – An Essential Guide

 There are more than 300 all scattered around the entire peninsula of Yucatan and they are some of its most precious natural treasures.

-The entire flat and low region is made of limestone bedrocks which allow the rainwater to filtrate the soil allowing huge deposits of water and underground rivers.
+The entire flat and low region is made of limestone bedrock which allows the rainwater to filtrate the soil allowing huge deposits of water and underground rivers.

 The importance of the cenotes goes back to the Mayan times, the pre-Hispanic population that inhabits this area.